-All Walks... co-founder Erin O'Connor says, 'Designers have to be better equipped to make clothes for the multitude of a size-8 mannequin, so new designers graduate with no understanding of how to women's bodies they work with.
+All Walks... co-founder Erin O'Connor says, 'Designers have to be better equipped to make clothes for the multitude of women's bodies they work with.
 It's about giving people the opportunity to celebrate the beauty of diversity.'
 All Walks... is already championing changes at university level.
 'It's about educating designers,' says O'Connor.
 'This is the breakthrough stage to influence how the next generation of women view themselves through garments.'

 But there's something you can do, too.
-It's an insidious judgemental thing that is so entrenched, women don't even realise they are doing it,' says Kay Montano, of the low-level bullying and media assault we are all exposed to and engage in.
+'It's an insidious judgemental thing that is so entrenched, women don't even realise they are doing it,' says Kay Montano, of the low-level bullying and media assault we are all exposed to and engage in.
 'Women putting other women down,' she says.